AmokSolderer/APC/README.md

 ## How to get startet?

 I'm sorry, but I'm not going to sell any boards.
 Check whether anyone in the above mentioned forums has a spare board for sale.
+If this fails you can still order populated board in China.
-Hence, if you have a Williams System 3 - 11 pinball machine and you want it to be controlled by the APC, then be sure to follow the instructions given in the first part of the documentation listet below.
-It will guide you through the process of getting and setting up an APC board.
+If you're interested in using an APC, then be sure to follow the instructions given in the first part of the documentation listet below.
+They will guide you through the process of getting and setting up an APC board.

 ## Documentation contents